 When failure to grant special pay could result in retention problems and seriously jeopardize University operations; and

 To prevent salary inversion or compression problems with other classes in the same or related series which have been granted special pay.

+See Appendix D for a list of positions approved for special pay and the associated job duties.

 ARTICLE 20 – HOURS OF WORK AND OVERTIME